j-bb/ivar/README.md

 [//]: # (   limitations under the License)
 [//]: # ()

-**Ivar project.**
+<h1 align="center"><b>Ivar</b></h1>
-A use case oriented language.
+<div align="center">A use case oriented language.</div>

 # What is Ivar?
-A language, a compiler inspired from Ivar Jacobson Use Case concept that ends in UML.
+Ivar is a language, a compiler, inspired from Ivar Jacobson **Use Case** concept that ended in UML.
-This is not a generator because it is not needed to modify the outcome of the generator.
+Ivar is not a generator because it is not needed to modify the outputs procuced by the compiler, unlike a generator.
-We make a point of honnor to ensure ivar compiler outcome are humman readable.
+It is not needed, but still possible.
+That's why we make a point to ensure ivar compiler outcomes are humman readable.
 So, yes, it is possible to modify such Ivar output files, but it is not advised because on the next compilation, modifications will be lost.
-Also, there is no need to modify files to make the targapp work.
-It is deployable rigth baked by the compiler.
+Also, there is no need to modify files to make the *targapp* work.
+The resulting web application, the *targapp*, is deployable rigth baked by the compiler.
 The compiler produce the Ant file that handle full Targapp lifecycle, including Tomcat deployment.
 # Why a new language?
 As a developer, I barely seen IT approach applyied to IT itself.
 Ivar is a try to do this with a new language that produce what is currently written by hand for a web application that manipulate "business data": HTML or GUI, a business logic server and a relational database.